kmanc/remote_code_oxidation/tcp_reverse_shell/README.md

 ## What it is

 RCO's TCP reverse shell is a no-frills [reverse shell](http://127.0.0.1).
-This means it allows you to run Terminal (Unix) or Command Prompt (Windows) commands _on the victim machine_ from the attacking machine.
+This means it allows you to run Terminal (Linux) or Command Prompt (Windows) commands _on the victim machine_ from the attacking machine.
 Getting a remote shell on a victim machine usually allows much more control over the victim than other attacks.

 ## How it works

-Both RCO's Unix and Windows TCP reverse shells work by establishing a [TCP session](http://127.0.0.1) from the victim machine to the attacking machine.
-Then a Terminal (Unix) or Command Prompt (Windows) process is spun up with its [standard input](http://127.0.0.1), [standard output](http://127.0.0.1), and [standard error](http://127.0.0.1) all assigned to the TCP session.
+Both RCO's Linux and Windows TCP reverse shells work by establishing a [TCP session](http://127.0.0.1) from the victim machine to the attacking machine.
+Then a Terminal (Linux) or Command Prompt (Windows) process is spun up with its [standard input](http://127.0.0.1), [standard output](http://127.0.0.1), and [standard error](http://127.0.0.1) all assigned to the TCP session.
 This means that input commands and output results are read from and written to (respectively) a TCP stream.